dart-lang/sdk/docs/language/informal/covariant-overrides.md

 is checked as if no `covariant` modifiers had been present on any of the involved declarations.

-*Intuitively, covariant overrides are irrelevant for clients, it is a feature which is encapsulated in the invoked method.*
+*From one point of view, covariant overrides are irrelevant for clients, it is a feature which is encapsulated in the invoked method.
+This is reflected in the typing.
+From another point of view, clients may need to provide arguments with a proper subtype of the one required in the static type, because there may be a dynamic check for that subtype.
+This is handled by developers using ad-hoc reasoning and suitable programming idioms.
+The whole point of this mechanism is to allow this.*

 ##### Overriding